Ciaanh/neutron-db/README.md

   tables: string[]; // names of the tables
-  dbname: string; // name of the database used to create the JSON file oneIndexed?: boolean; // specify if the id of the objects should start from 1 or 0, by default the ids will start from 0 location?: string; // path to the database location }
+  dbname: string; // name of the database used to create the JSON file oneIndexed?: boolean; // specify if the id of the objects should start from 1 or 0, by default the ids will start from 0 compressedJson?: boolean; // specify if the JSON file should be compressed on one line location?: string; // path to the database location }
 ```